Actify

 Virtual Coffee Roulette

-Every two weeks, randomly pair team members for a 20-minute video coffee chat.
-No agenda, no work topics unless they come up naturally.
-Pairs are shuffled each round so everyone meets everyone over time.
-This is the remote equivalent of bumping into someone in the kitchen — structured serendipity that builds relationships that wouldn't form through work alone.
+Every two weeks, randomly pair team members for a 20-minute video chat.
+No agenda — just talk.
+Pairs shuffle each round so everyone meets everyone eventually.
+Optional: share one fun fact from your chat in the team channel afterward.
+It's the remote equivalent of bumping into someone in the kitchen.

 20 min/biweekly6–50 peopleFree